 A fine Scottish Dirk in leather sheath with genuine stag handle.
 The Scottish dirk is a traditional dress accessory worn with the kilt as a part of full Highland dress.
 Because of the natural materials used the handles may vary on all of these items.
 The overall length of this item from the top of the handle to the bottom of the sheath is eighteen inches.
 The blade itself is twelve inches which is the traditional length of dirk blades.
 The blade is single edged and carbon steel.
 Handmade by one of Sheffield's finest knife makers The dirk sheath has a leather strap known as a ‘frog’ from which it can be hung on the Dirk belt.

 This Sgian Dubh knife has a plain metal stud closer at the end of horn handle.
 It comes with a leather sheath.
+This sgian dubh does not come in the velvet bag and gift boxed it’s to bit.
+It comes in postal wrapping.
+All the sgian dubhs below come in a velvet drawstring bag and a gift box.
+This one is to big.
 The overall length is 8 inches and the stainless steel blade is three and three quarter inches.

-The items below the line are Sheffield made but by a different Sheffield maker.
+The items below the above line are Sheffield made but by a different Sheffield maker.
 All handmade and high quality but by different Sheffield craftsmen.
-Genuine Sgian Dubhs made in the same way as they have been for centuries in Sheffield.
+Genuine Sgian Dubhs also called the Skean Dhu made in the same way as they have been for centuries in Sheffield.
 They are all gift boxed in a plain black gift box and the price is inclusive of UK postage

-These sgian dubhs below the line have blades made of carbon steel.
-The traditional steel for Sheffield knife making.
+These sgian dubhs below the line have blades made of stainless steel.
 The knives should not be stored in a leather sheath and you should view our care of knives page on how to care for them.

 Another wood we have used is 15th century oak from an old farmhouse in Yorkshire.
 It’s a dense hard wood with a fine patina. it’s smooth and hard and as you would expect from oak which has been walked on for over five hundred years it has a character which makes each piece slightly different.
 This sgian dubh comes with a letter on handmade paper telling you about the wood and the knife and is gift boxed.

-Probably our finest sgian dubh utlises the 12th century oak from a beam that was fire damaged in the York Minster fire.
+Probably our finest sgian-dubh utilises the 12th century oak from a beam that was fire damaged in the York Minster fire.
 I have very little of this wood left.
 The wood came from a tree which was ancient at the time it was felled so it is a truly ancient piece of wood.
-It’s a piece soaked in the dramas and tribulations of Brtish history.
+It’s a piece soaked in the dramas and tribulations of British history.
 Some of the grips actually bear blackening from the fire.
 This piece also comes with a letter on handmade paper telling you about the oak and the knife and is gift boxed.

 Address to the Haggis by Burns and you need a good Scottish knife to cut your Haggis